SuperOfficeDocs/superoffice-docs/docs/en/request/learn/handle-request-ai.md

 * Neutral ![icon][img3]
 * Positive ![icon][img4]

-If this function is active, incoming email requests are analysed to determine the "mood" of the contact.
-An emoticon below the message will indicate the detected sentiment (happy, unhappy or neutral).
+If this function is active, incoming email requests are analysed to determine the mood of the contact.
+An emoticon below the message indicates the detected sentiment (happy, unhappy, or neutral).

 ### Automatic categorisation

 Save time by letting the system categorise requests for you.
 If this function is active, incoming email requests are analysed to determine the best category for each request.
-In the footer of a request, you will see the category suggested by the system.
+The footer of a request shows the category suggested by the system.
 Click the category link to update the request with the suggested category.

 ## Related topics